Consumers' Checkbook: Company overview

 Consumers' Checkbook and Center for the Study of Services were founded by company President Robert Krughoff after he had a bad auto repair experience.
 In response, he founded the publication as a not-for-profit venue for rating professionals in fields including mechanics and plumbers.
 The publication eventually began reviewing other professions and services, like physicians.
 As part of its intention to provide unbiased information, the publication does not carry advertising, but does charge a subscription fee.

 The first issue of Consumers' Checkbook came out in 1974.

 The ratings are based on surveys of consumers, reports from undercover shoppers, expert surveys, the number of consumer agency complaints against a company or service provider, and an analysis of publicly available databases.
 The first publication only covered the Washington, D.C. area.
 In 1982, its first magazine for another city began, focusing on the San Francisco Bay Area.
-In 2003, the company expanded to include publications for Seattle-Tacoma, the Twin Cities, Chicago, the Delaware Valley, and Boston.
+In 2003, the company expanded to include publications for Seattle-Tacoma, the Twin Cities, Chicago, the Philadelphia metropolitan area, and Boston.

 The formal name of the organization is Center for the Study of Services.

 As of 2018, $9 million of their budget is for customer surveys paid for by over 250 HMO and PPO health plans and Medicare Advantage and Drug plans.
 Results are published by Medicare, Office of Personnel Management, U.S. News & World Report, and other sources. $3 million of the budget is for evaluating local businesses in seven metropolitan areas, paid for by public subscriptions, and published by Checkbook.